 How we work

-GOAL has four operational and programmatic goals that anchor and guide our work: Emergency Response; Resilient Health; Food & Nutrition Security; Sustainable Livelihoods.
-In addition, we have two additional organisational goals focused on; Strengthening GOAL's organisational capacity and Fostering Global Citizenship.
+GOAL has four operational and programmatic goals that anchor and guide our work: Emergency Response; Resilient Health; Food & Nutrition Security; and the Pursuit of a Sustainable, Resilient and Inclusive World.
+In addition, Goal 5 focuses on Building GOAL's Organisational Resilience.

 We engage communities, build on their inherent capacities, and strengthen the systems in which they live and work to help achieve resilient well-being.
 Throughout our programming, we identify and rely on strategic partnerships that complement and enhance GOAL's delivery of a timely and appropriate responses.